wesinator/windows-dev-docs/hub/apps/get-started/client-framework-choices.md

 ---
-description: An overview of client app development framework choices for Windows developers.
+description: An overview of client app development framework choices for Microsoft developers on Windows, web, and mobile devices.
 title: Choose a client app development framework ms.topic: concept-article ms.date: 10/16/2024